 by Meghan Fitzgerald

-Each November, we hope to make this year a mindful gifting year.
+Each November, my husband and I hope to make it a mindful gifting year.
 And, come December, we inevitably end up hitting the toy store at the last minute, wondering what to grab in order to feel like there are “enough” gifts for each of our kids.

-First, the homework assignment.
-Our first grader was tasked with interviewing the family about our holiday traditions.
-To our delight, our kids’ lists were full of experiences, from our town’s tree lighting to decorating gingerbread houses to candle making on Winter Solstice.
-Not a single “thing” made their lists.
+First, there was a homework assignment.
+Our then first grader was tasked with interviewing the family about our favorite winter holiday traditions, which for our family is Christmas.
+To our delight, our kids responded with a long list of experiences, from our town’s tree lighting to decorating gingerbread houses to our candlelit church services to candle making on Winter Solstice.
+They didn’t mention a single “thing” they had been gifted.

-Two days later, friends shared that they had just purged their playroom, donating underused toys and tucking away a bunch simply to make more space—something we’ve vowed to do, but for which we somehow haven’t found the time.
-Our friends noticed immediately that their kids were playing more, and with greater harmony, in the room.
+Inspired by dear friends who consider themselves true minimalists, we’ve also taken breaks over the years to purge our playroom, donating underused toys and tucking away a bunch simply to make more space.
+Whenever we’ve done it, we’ve noticed immediately that our kids were playing more, for longer and with greater harmony, in the room.

-Plus, no matter your age, acquiring things does not lead to lasting happiness.
+It has also helped to remind ourselves that acquiring things doesn’t lead to lasting happiness, no matter your age.
 Much of the happiness we experience with new things is derived from their novelty.
 Soon enough, this wears off.
-Worse yet, getting lots of new things may even lead to the never-ending need for more possessions.
+Worse yet, getting in the habit of getting lots of new things may even lead to the never-ending need for more possessions.

 “Our experiences are a bigger part of ourselves than our material goods.
 You can really like your material stuff.
 You can even think that part of your identity is connected to those things, but nonetheless, they remain separate from you.
 In contrast, your experiences really are part of you.
 We are the sum total of our experiences.”

-Totally inspired, we are fired up about what would be the best gift to give our kids this year.
-We’re starting with one of our favorite quotes, “There are only two lasting gifts we can hope to give our children.
-One of these is roots, the other is wings.”
+“There are only two lasting gifts we can hope to give our children.
+One of these is roots, the other is wings.

 Put experiences on others’ lists.
 Welcome grandparents, aunts, and uncles to support your commitment to experiences.
-They can give you and your kids financial support and, in many cases, like Tinkergarten, they can purchase gift cards for experiences that help you and your children connect, play and learn together.
+They can give you and your kids financial support or purchase gift cards for experiences, like Tinkergarten, that help you and your children connect, play and learn together.

-Give an adventure kit—Here are some of our favorite kit ideas to support exploration and pretend play:
+Here are some of our favorite kits and items to support exploration and pretend play:

 DIY activities, tips, and weekly resources right in your inbox.